OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 The submenus here allow you to finely tune the looks of tower toppler.
 Depending on your computers capabilities and you graphic card you can change here between very low requirements and modest ones.
-I have an celeron 366 and can play Tower Toppler with everything switched on except for the expensive waves.
+I have an Intel Celeron 366 and can play Tower Toppler with everything switched on except for the expensive waves.

 - Fullscreen: Toggle between windowed and fullscreen display.